danielpclark/faster_path/README.md

 **NOTE**: Refinements and monkeypatch methods are highly likely to be changed and renamed pre version 0.1.0 so keep that in mind!

+## Why

+I did a check on Rails on what methods were being called the most and where the application spend most of its time.
+It turns out roughly 80% of the time spent and calls made are file Path handling.
+This is shocking, but it only gets worse when handling assets.  **That is why we need to deal with these load heavy methods in the most efficient manner!**

 ## Installation

 Ensure Rust is installed: